bns-hack/trapcodeio_bunnyshell-templates/.bunnyshell/templates/oak-vue-postgres/README.md

 When debugging with local code, you need to:
 1. start the Remote Development session with port-forwarding on the debugger's port (`9229` for `nodemon`)
-2. start the node process (eg. run `npm run start:dev`) in the shell you're left in after the `bns remote-development up` command finishes
+2. start the deno process (eg. run `deno task dev`) in the shell you're left in after the `bns remote-development up` command finishes
-3. [set up the IDE with a debugging configuration](https://documentation.bunnyshell.com/docs/remote-development-debugging-nodejs#setting-up-the-ide) on the debugger's port (`9229` for `nodemon`)
+3. [set up the IDE with a debugging configuration](https://documentation.bunnyshell.com/docs/remote-development-debugging-deno#setting-up-the-ide) on the debugger's port (`9229` for `nodemon`)
 4. define a file mapping (local to remote) for the IDE configuration (eg. `{YOUR_OWN_LOCAL_PATH}}` to `/usr/src/app/backend`)
 5. start the debug process from your IDE